GoogleCloudPlatform/gke-poc-toolkit/README.md

 #### Install kubectl CLI

-The kubectl CLI is used to interteract with both Kubernetes Engine and kubernetes in general.
+The kubectl CLI is used to interact with both Kubernetes Engine and kubernetes in general.
 [Installation instructions](https://cloud.google.com/kubernetes-engine/docs/quickstart)
 for multiple platforms are available online.